MACastellon/mern_stack_starter/README.md

 This is a very basic MERN (MongoDB, Express.js, React.js, Node.js) stack starter kit.

-I wanted to create a basic starter template to give me a little boost in my developement of a full stack application using the MERN stack.
+I wanted to create a basic starter template to speed up my developement of a full stack application using the MERN stack.

 # Includes :
-- Users route endpoint /register , /login.
+- Users features : register , login , email verification.
-- User model using mongoose.
+- Private route and Redirected route system on the front end.
-- Authentification system using JWT (Javascript Web Token).
+- Global State for User using the Context API

 # Server dependencies :
 - bcrypt